 Moser, Christian, and Pierre Yared.
 "Pandemic Lockdown: The Role of Government Commitment."
-Columbia Business School, October 16, 2020.
+Review of Economic Dynamics (forthcoming).

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.